 Cost of estimated cloud infrastructure

 Once the cost of your current data center is determined, you now need to calculate the estimated cost of cloud infrastructure.
 While cloud pricing can vary depending on the number of factors and can be quite complicated, it depends on your cloud provider to provide a simplified pricing structure that is easier to understand.
 Alternatively, you can contact your cloud provider of choice for a quote.

 Cost of cloud migration execution

 Often, many cloud providers require a monthly infrastructure fee to maintain and improve your new cloud environment.
-Costs such as continued integration and testing of apps, training, labor, security, and compliance, administration, and others need to be forecasted in order to determine an accurate post-migration budget.
+Costs such as continuous integration and testing of apps, training, labour, security, and compliance, administration, and others need to be forecasted in order to determine an accurate post-migration budget.